 In addition, the university system’s board of regents will consider more comprehensive sexual harassment procedures at its December meeting.
 All of the approved policies will take effect on January 1, 2018.
 These policy changes come in the wake of the U.S. Department of Education’s decision to withdraw guidance concerning the investigation and adjudication of campus sexual assaults.

 Brigham Young University also was placed in a firestorm in the aftermath of an alleged rape case in 2015.
 This incident led to the review and revision of the university’s Code of Honor.

 In this case, a man was accused of raping a BYU student after meeting her at a gym and the pair allegedly pursued a consensual relationship.
-The pair met in an off-campus apartment; however, the woman changed her mind about having sex, according to the Daily Herald article.
+The pair met in an off-campus apartment; however, the woman changed her mind about having sex, according to the AP News article.
 This decision allegedly led to rape.

 The student went to report the incident but felt BYU’s Title IX office staff wasn’t sympathetic since they forced her to go to the Honor Code office.
 The Honor Code established standards for university students’ behavior, which includes prohibiting premarital sex.

 The student then filed a formal complaint against the Title IX office.
 BYU’s leaders analyzed the connection between the Title IX office and the Honor Code offices and ended up revising the Honor Code policy.
 The new policy now states that students “will not be disciplined by the university for any related honor code violation occurring at or near the time of the reported sexual misconduct unless a person’s health or safety is at risk.”

 In mid-October, a jury found the man who was at the center of the 2015 BYU rape case not guilty.
 The jury’s deliberations during the four-day trial lasted for approximately five hours.